Swiftly Challenging Strangulation Charges

 Contact an experienced Manhattan criminal defense lawyer immediately if you or a loved is accused of this crime.
-The strangulation statute was added to the New York Penal Code only a few years ago.
-It was formed because legislators believed there was a loophole in the Penal Code that didn’t account for certain violent and harmful behavior.
+The strangulation statute was added to the New York State Penal Law only a few years ago.
+It was formed because legislators believed there was a loophole in the penal code that didn’t account for certain violent and harmful behavior.
 New York’s assault statute is codified in Article 120.

 Strangulation Charges And Penalties

-Our criminal defense lawyer in Manhattan can defend against all three degrees of strangulation charges:
+Our criminal defense lawyers can defend against all three degrees of strangulation charges: